Azure-Samples/active-directory-xamarin-native-v2/README.md

     }
   ```

-- If the attempt to obtain a token silently fails, we do nothing and display the screen with the sign in button (at the bottom of the application).
+- If the attempt to obtain a token silently fails, we display a screen with the sign in button (at the bottom of the application).
 - When the sign in button is pressed, we execute the same logic - but using a method that shows interactive UX:

 ```CSharp